-The mission of the Briar Cliff University Business Department is to deliver a quality education and develop individuals who can provide leadership in a changing global environment, within an ethical and socially responsible framework
+The mission of the business department is to deliver a quality education and develop individuals who can provide leadership in a changing global environment, within an ethical and socially responsible framework.

-These days, nearly everyone either uses or depends on computers -- and the people they depend on to make those computers useful are computer science majors.
-The Briar Cliff computer science program gives students a thorough understanding of how computers work and provides students with the opportunity to develop the computer programming and problem solving skills that are in demand in the business world today.
+Nearly everyone either uses or depends on computers — and the people who make those computers useful are computer science majors.
+Our program develops the programming and problem-solving skills that today are in high demand.

 The health, physical education and recreation curriculum offers a nationally recognized set of professional-preparation programs and a service program geared to meet the present and future fitness and recreational needs of Briar Cliff students.

 The Department of History and Political Science believes that students must become more broadly educated in order to be prepared to live in an increasingly complex society.
 By gaining awareness of historical traditions as well as the critical thinking skills of the historian’s craft, students will be better prepared to confront this complex society as informed citizens.

 The mission of the Department of Mass Media is to prepare competent, well-trained and liberally educated men and women in the converging field of mass media.
 Students will gain knowledge through theory, practical and applied learning which will provide the valuable education and experience needed for a career in this challenging field.

 Nursing is the largest health care profession in the United States, but it is also one of the most challenging.
 It is both an art and a science, blending critical thinking, technical abilities, a compassionate heart, and healing hands.

 The physics program aims to meet the needs of those who wish to acquire a general knowledge of physics as part of their cultural development.
 It meets the needs of those who seek the pre- professional training in engineering, medicine, dentistry, medical technology and teaching; and it meets the needs of those students who plan a career in physics or scientific research.